-The last step before you get paid for charging is releasing your fully charged vehicles in a nest.
-When you release vehicles into a nest at 100% battery by the due time, you will be paid the listed price for each vehicle.
-Any vehicle released later than the due date or with less than 95% battery, are at risk for a reduced payout.
-Should you hold onto a vehicle for longer than 24 hours, it may disappear from your My Tasks view and may be removed from your earnings completely.
+The last step before you get paid for your tasks is releasing your vehicles into a nest.
+When you release vehicles into a nest by the due time, you will be paid the listed price for each vehicle.
+Any vehicle released later than the due date, or one that’s released with less than 95% battery for charge tasks, are at risk for a reduced payout.
+Should you hold onto a vehicle for longer than 24 hours, it may disappear from your My Tasks list and may be removed from your earnings completely.

-Same-day payments will only be available for vehicles released by 7 a.m. before their due time after charging.
-Vehicles that are released after the due time will be paid out the following business day and may be subject to penalties up to 50%.*
+Same-day payments will only be available for vehicles released by 7:00 a.m.
+Vehicles that are released after 7:00 a.m. will be paid out the following business day.
+If the vehicle is overdue, it may be subject to penalties up to 50%.*

 *In Israel and Poland, payments are processed respectively every two and one week.

 To start, tap Release Birds on the menu.

 A nest is a designated release spot for you to release your vehicles.
 Nests are in locations that ensure vehicles are easily accessible to riders.

 It’s critical that nests never block pedestrian right-of-way and/or any access points (i.e. doors, ramps, stairs, gates, etc.).

 You’ll see a map with circular icons, each containing a number.
 These icons mark the locations of nests, and the numbers represent the number of vehicles available to be released in each specific nest.
 Once a nest is full, it will no longer appear on the map.

 Selecting a Nest

 When you’ve selected a nest, tap its icon.
 Three options will appear: Navigate to Nest, Nests Details, and Release.